Curriculum learning for data-driven modeling of dynamical systems: Learning the Lorenz'63 system

-The $\tsetergo$ dataset is a long trajectory on the attractor thought to act as a reference, providing sufficient statistics for learning a reliable and accurate model.
-With $\varepsilon = 10^{-2}$ and the Kaplan-Yorke dimension $\dAttrac \simeq 2.06$ of the Lorenz'63 for the retained settings $\left\{\sigma,\rho,\beta\right\}$, \cite{Kuznetsov_etal_2020}, the required number of samples resulting from a constant sampling period of $\Delta t = 0.01$ is about $27,000$.

-Another dataset, $\tsetsplit$, is derived from the previous dataset, and consists of the trajectory on the attractor, yet split in 9 chunks of equal size and reshuffled, such that each chunk is thus composed by $3000$ samples.
-As it will be clear soon, this dataset will allow us to investigate some effects of memory.
+The $\tsetergo$ dataset is a long trajectory on the attractor.
+We consider it the reference case as it provides sufficient statistics for learning a reliable and accurate model.
+With $\varepsilon = 10^{-2}$ and the Kaplan-Yorke dimension $\dAttrac \simeq 2.06$ of the Lo-renz'63 for the retained settings $\left\{\sigma,\rho,\beta\right\}$, \cite{Kuznetsov_etal_2020}, the required number of samples resulting from a constant sampling period of $\Delta t = 0.01$ is about $27,000$ strobes in time.
+A second dataset, $\tsetsplit$, is derived from $\tsetergo$: it consists of one, long trajectory on the attractor, yet split in 9 chunks of equal size and reshuffled, such that each chunk is thus composed by $3000$ samples.
+As it will be clear when discussing the results (Sec.~\ref{Sec_results}), this dataset will allow us to investigate some effects of memory.